Introduction

 - Sowing cool-season crops too late

-For many leafy crops, summer creates almost perfect bolting conditions.
+For many leafy crops, summer creates ideal bolting conditions.
 Lettuce, spinach, rocket and coriander all prefer cooler, steadier growth.
 Once the weather turns hot and the soil starts drying out, they often stop focusing on leaves and start pushing up flower stems instead.

 Dry soil is one of the biggest triggers.
 If a plant keeps swinging between too dry and suddenly soaked, it struggles to grow evenly.
 That stop-start growth can push it into survival mode, especially if the crop is already close to maturity.

 Day length matters too.
-Some vegetables naturally respond to longer days.
-As daylight increases through late spring and early summer, certain crops become more likely to flower.
-That is why spinach sown in early spring can behave very differently from spinach sown during a hot spell in June.
+Some vegetables naturally respond to longer days, which is why spinach sown in early spring can behave very differently from spinach sown in a hot June spell.

 Transplant stress can also play a part.
-If seedlings sit too long in modules, dry out in trays, or get planted out during the hottest part of the day, they may never settle properly.
-Instead of putting down strong roots, they become checked, stressed and more likely to bolt early.
+If seedlings sit too long in modules, dry out in trays, or get planted out in the heat, they may never settle properly and can bolt early.

 Variety choice matters as well.
-Some crops are bred to cope better with summer conditions, while others are better suited to spring or autumn.
+Some crops cope better with summer conditions, while others are better suited to spring or autumn.
 If you sow a cool-season variety in midsummer, even good watering may not be enough to stop it running to seed.

 Watering Vegetables in Summer

-When you water vegetables in summer, the aim is not just to make the surface look damp.
+When you water vegetables in summer, the aim is not just to dampen the surface.
 You want moisture down where the roots can actually use it.

 For established plants, the best approach is usually to water deeply and less often, rather than giving everything a quick splash every day.

-Shallow watering encourages roots to sit close to the surface.
-That might keep plants looking fresh for a short while, but it makes them more vulnerable when the top layer dries out.
+Shallow watering keeps roots near the surface, which makes plants more vulnerable when the top layer dries out.
 Deep watering encourages roots to grow down into cooler, steadier soil.

 As a simple rule, aim to: